 Three Billboards Outside Ebbing, Missouri: does Sam Rockwell deserve awards for playing a racist?

-“It seems to me the police department are too busy torturing black folks to solve actual crime,” says Mildred Hayes (played by Frances McDormand) in Three Billboards Outside Ebbing, Missouri.
+“It seems to me the police department are too busy torturing black folks to solve actual crime,” says Mildred Hayes (Frances McDormand) in Three Billboards Outside Ebbing, Missouri.
 In this darkly funny drama from Martin McDonagh, Mildred Hayes is a grieving mother who hires provocative billboards to pressure the local police department into solving the case of her murdered daughter.
-Three Billboards is about grief, but with the backstory of police brutality, it’s clear that this is also a film with a point to make about racism.
+Three Billboards is about grief, but with police brutality an ever-present theme, it’s clear that this is also a film with a point to make about racism.

 It is certainly a script that challenges the natural desire to ‘pick a side’ or identify with one character over the others.
-While this kind of film-making has the capacity to overturn our preconceptions and be truly moving, there is still plenty of room for criticism in McDonagh’s approach to racism in Three Billboards.
-The selection of black storylines that McDonagh chooses to use beg us to question the statement being made about racism.
-If you’ve yet to watch Three Billboards, I’ll warn you that the following contains some spoilers.
+While this kind of film-making has the capacity to overturn our preconceptions and be truly moving, there is still plenty of room for criticism in McDonagh’s approach to race in Three Billboards.
+If you’ve yet to watch Three Billboards, I’ll warn you that the following contains some significant spoilers.

-It is clear to me that McDonagh wants to highlight the fact that institutions like the police force are rife with racism, and people of colour are not protected by them.
-Of course, it would be huge misfire were he to have made the very central characters of Three Billboards non-white, as a white person himself with no authority to accurately tell those stories.
-If we want films that go beyond the clumsy attempts of white script-writers and directors to tell black stories, we need to work harder to overhaul Hollywood as one of those institutions in which racism is still all too prevalent.
-When we allow more people of colour into the hallowed inner circles that determine how media reflects our actual lives, then we’ll find that the stories of people of colour are being told more accurately.
+The truth is, if we want films that go beyond the clumsy attempts of white script-writers and directors to tell black stories, we need to work harder to overhaul Hollywood as one of those institutions in which racism is still all too prevalent.
+When diversity is permitted to penetrate the hallowed inner circles of film and television, then we’ll find that the stories of marginalised people are being told more accurately.

-There are some stunning performances to be seen in Three Billboards that do justice to a script that is touching, horrifying and hilarious.
-I certainly don’t agree that Sam Rockwell’s performance should go unrecognised, nor do I think that awarding this film in any way redeems the grippingly awful behaviours it depicts on screen.
-We must trust, as an audience, that being moved by the stories of people who do bad things does not make us condoners of bad behaviour.
+There are some staggering performances to be seen in Three Billboards, doing justice to a script that is touching, horrifying and hilarious.
+I certainly don’t agree that Sam Rockwell’s performance should go unrecognised, nor did I personally feel that nominating this film for awards in any way redeems the abhorrent racism it depicts on screen.
+We must trust, as an audience, that being moved by the stories of people who do bad does not condone bad behaviour.
 Humanity is complicated, and to have art that reflects that complexity brings us closer to empathy with all people.